Brett Oberholtzer: Somerset Patriots

-On April 24, 2018, Oberholtzer signed a minor league contract with the Colorado Rockies.
-He elected free agency on November 2, 2018.

-Somerset Patriots (second stint)

 On February 19, 2019, Oberholtzer signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+In 14 starts for the Patriots, he logged a 7–1 record and 3.49 ERA with 70 strikeouts across 77 1/3 innings pitched.
+Oberholtzer was released by Somerset on August 5.

 Chinatrust Brothers

 On July 27, 2019, Oberholtzer signed with the Chinatrust Brothers of the Chinese Professional Baseball League.
-He became a free agent following the season.
+He never appeared in a game with the main club or farm team and became a free agent following the season.

 Somserset Patriots (third stint)

 On February 17, 2020, Oberholtzer signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
 He did not play a game for the team due to the cancellation of the ALPB season because of the COVID-19 pandemic and became a free agent after the year.